9 Tools to Monitor Linux Disk Partitions and Usage in Linux

 In this article, we will review a number of Linux command line utilities that you can use to check disk partitions in Linux.

-Monitoring storage device(s) space usage is one of the most important tasks of a SysAdmin, this helps to ensure adequate free space remains on the storage devices for efficient running of your Linux system.
+Monitoring the space usage of storage devices is one of the most important tasks for a SysAdmin, which ensures that there is adequate free space available on the storage devices to maintain the efficient operation of your Linux system.

-Suggested Read: 20 Command Line Tools to Monitor Linux Performance
+List of Command Line Tools to Check Linux Disk Partitions

-The following is a list of command line utilities for printing storage device partition table and space usage.
+The following is a list of command line utilities for printing storage device partition tables and space usage.

 1. fdisk (fixed disk) Command